 Any such disclosures of information must be consistent with Data Protection Legislation, the University's notification to the ICO, this Code of Practice and any associated guidance.

 Where a temporary member of staff is engaged, it is the responsibility of the member of staff who has arranged the temporary employment to ensure that:

 - any such temporary staff member signs an Oath of Confidentiality, on the day they commence employment at the University before being given access to any personal data.

 - the provisions of section 4.5 below are strictly adhered to

-4.4.1 Some personal data is classed as sensitive personal data.
-This data is subject to further and more stringent regulations under the DPA 1998, which require that it may be processed only in certain circumstances.
+4.4.1 Some personal data is classed as special categories of personal data.
+This data is subject to further and more stringent regulations under Data Protection Legislation which require that it may be processed only in certain circumstances.

-4.4.2 Personal data is regarded as sensitive if it includes any of the following types of information about an identifiable, living individual:
+4.4.2 Personal data is regarded as special category if it includes any of the following types of information about an identifiable, living individual: